josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 class Plotter:
     def plot_gender(self):
         """
-        In this method, we get our dataframe filtering by gender and getting counts Then we create a pie plot
+        In this method, we get our data frame filtering by gender and get counts Then we create a pie plot
         """
         series = self.df[RaceFields.GENDER.value].value_counts()